The Science Behind Why People Are Unkind to Those They Love

 Not only the romantic kind — but also familial, platonic, self-love.
 Irrespective of the permutations, there remains one thing in common: we hurt the people we love most, as the aphorism goes.

 I’m not big on aphorisms, but this one carries some anecdotal and scientific truths.
-In 2014, a researcher reviewed 30 years’ worth of research related to aggression in relationships and coined the term “everyday aggression” to explain the proclivity to hurt those in close relationships.
-“The people who are likely to cause us harm of any sort are likely going to be people we know,” review author Deborah South Richardson, a psychology professor at Georgia Regents University, told the Huffington Post.
+In 2014, a researcher reviewed 30 years’ worth of research related to aggression in relationships and coined the term “everyday aggression” to explain theproclivity to hurt those in close relationships.
+“The people who are likely to cause us harm of any sort are likely going to be people we know,” review author Deborah South Richardson, a psychology professor at Georgia Regents University (now Augusta University), told the Huffington Post.
 Richardson’s takeaway was unequivocal in its mandate: “It’s not the strangers we need to fear.”

-It feels like an unsaid rule in any close relationship: people will take their frustration out on those around them.
+It feels like an unsaid rule inany close relationship: people will take their frustration out on those around them.
 Everyday aggression is a lens to understand the spectrum of hurt we can cause people.
 One clarification to be made at this stage: only behavior that carries the “intent” to harm someone is classified as aggression.
 The intention to actively cause distress to someone is key here.
 For instance, accidentally missing someone’s message in the sea of work-related ones is not the same as deliberately ignoring someone’s text.

 If aggression is characterized by the “intent” to hurt another, there can be no “healthy aggression.”
 We are different in front of different people — to my friend from college, I’m “fun,” empathetic, even lovely.
-To my sister, I am best described as mercurial — for it is in the confines of close comfort that people present the most intimate and vulnerable versions of themselves.
+To my sister, I am best described as mercurial — for it is in the confines of close comfort thatpeople present the most intimate and vulnerable versions of themselves.

 The lens of everyday aggression further examines the different degrees of hostile behavior.
 There’s direct aggression — you know, yelling, confrontations, hurtful actions.
 According to Richardson’s study, reviewing literature conducted on heterosexual individuals, men are more likely than women to use this kind of aggression, which includes sexual aggression.
 This form of aggression is likely to play out between siblings, family members, partners.
-This almost feels intuitive.
+This almostfeels intuitive.
 “Whether that’s because we spend the most time with them, or because our relationships with them are more significant, is still unknown,” Richardson said.

 But the idea is people feel more at liberty to be overly aggressive with people we love the most (or those who love us) — like snapping at your mother who calls to check-in or arguing with a spouse who forgot to pick up laundry.
 Any minor annoyance may open the gateways to endless complaining about related and unrelated issues.